When we are in relationships with narcissists, we are constantly trying to figure out how to change course. Anything other than go no contact.

 First, we are put on a pedestal and viewed as the love of the narcissist’s life.
 Then, we are denigrated as if worthless and subjected to some of the cruelest treatment we have ever endured.
 Finally, we are thrown away and ignored as if we never existed.
 The cycle repeats.

-This model is succinct and provides a lot of insight that slices through the initial confusion.
-It lacks a thorough explanation that helps to explain why these three stages occur.
+But why do these three stages occur?
 Why would anyone idealize then devalue that same person and then why would the person who is idealized and then devalued and discarded not exit the cycle immediately?

 This is the trap we can get caught in.
 A deeper understanding of the dynamics of the relationship based on the narcissist’s disordered view and subsequent actions which then result in the partner’s reactions helps to show: